EntelectChallenge/2017-Battleships/README.md

 1. For killing the enemy player you will be awarded an additional 100 points.

 ## Release Notes

+### Version 1.0.4 - 29 May 2017
+Change Log:

+1. Fixed a bug where a bot could not fire a shot in the same round that it's last ship was destroyed.

 ### Version 1.0.3 - 28 May 2017
 Change Log: